-This beautiful Robin’s Egg Chocolate Cake is perfect for a spring celebration or Easter brunch!
+This beautiful Robin’s Egg Chocolate Cake with rich chocolate ganache frosting is perfect for a spring celebration or Easter brunch!

 Spring time and warmer weather inspires me to bake and host parties!
 What better way to celebrate than with a mouthwatering piece of chocolate cake!
 Any kind of chocolate dessert is always my favorite!

 Please give Grace a warm welcome as she is brand new to the blogging world.
 I love getting my friends involved in blogging and hope to see her around here a lot more!

 Enjoy these step-by-step photos for this beautiful spring chocolate cake… Yum!